 I'll admit.
 For someone that doesn't watch action films as frequently as she should, Trivikram Srinivas's Ala Vaikunthapurramuloo reeled me in hook, line and sinker.
 While Allu Arjun's self-aware comedy, S. Thaman's catchy soundtrack, and a fail-safe family drama template won me over.
 What took me by surprise was the equally mesmerising fight sequences of this action-drama hit.

 For the uninitiated, Ala Vaikunthapuramuloo (streaming on Netflix) is the 2020 Telugu film starring Allu Arjun, Pooja Hegde, Tabu and Jayaram, following Bantu (Allu Arjun) as he finds out about his true parentage and navigates a path to establish himself in the family he truly belongs to.
+The official Hindi remake of this film Shehzada starring Kartik Aaryan and Kriti Sanon is all set to release on 17th February, 2023.

 There's something unmistakeably Allu when he plays to an audience's desires without you knowing it was even possible for him to: he plays the loving son, the dutiful brother and the soft hearted lover all with ample ease.
 He's also a comic, as seen in the acclaimed boardroom sequence, where he plays major film song hits to lighten the tone of a rather serious shares deal, with supporting cast members requesting songs they know the audience will too.